Shade-of-Singularity/RiptideToolkit/README.md

 Makes Riptide support community modding.
 Also gives new ways for handling messages, and general ease-of-use.

-Deeveloped with high performance in mind.
+Developed with high performance in mind.

 ## Modding Support
 `...`